isomorphic-git/isomorphic-git/README.md

 ## 1.0 Breaking Changes

-TODO:
-- [ ] I should probably normalize on timestamps and get rid of the `date` options.

 ### Big changes
 - [x] The supported node & browser versions have been bumped.
 (See beautiful table above.)
 - [x] The plugin system has been eliminated and we're back to plain old dependency injection via function arguments!
 The plugin cores created a mysterious "global state" that makes it easy to trip up (I myself sometimes forgot to unset plugins after running tests).
 The old style of passing `fs` as a function argument was less aesthetic and more verbose, but it is a much simpler model than the plugin core model, and much safer because it makes it impossible for dependencies to accidentally share the default plugin core.